-How Do I Become a Palo Alto AYSO Referee?To become an AYSO referee, you attend an AYSO referee certification clinic.
+How Do I Become a Palo Alto AYSO Referee?To become an AYSO referee, you attend an AYSO referee certification course/clinic.
 They are designed to be quick, easy, and fun to take -- even for those with no prior soccer experience.
-The introductory clinics cover the Laws of the Game, the way AYSO soccer games are structured and conducted, and the spirit and philosophy of AYSO.
-At these clinics, you can also pick up some things you will need: a copy of the Laws of the Game, the Palo Alto Regional Referee's Handbook, and a referee uniform, a whistle, etc. Uniforms and equipment are provided.
+The introductory courses cover the Laws of the Game, the way AYSO soccer games are structured and conducted, and the spirit and philosophy of AYSO.
+At these courses, you will also pick up some things you will need: a copy of the Laws of the Game, a referee uniform, a whistle, etc. Uniforms and equipment are provided by the region.

-Referees are associated with their teams in U7/U8/U9
+Referees are associated with their teams in U8

 Referees self-assign to U10 games

-Referees are assigned to games at U11 and above
+Referees are assigned to games at U12 and above

 Get started at http://volunteer.ayso26.org